At the end of this lesson, readers should be able to:

 After profitability analysis, you need to determine the lifetime value of the customer and what they are likely to worth if they are well taken care of.
 In order to do this, you have to perform data mining.
 You must be able to differentiate between their potential value and lifetime value.
-The differences between actual value and potential value are simply the differences between the value the customer will bring to the company if the status is maintained and the value he or she could bring if he or she is well taken care of.
+The differences between the actual value and potential value are simply the differences between the value the customer will bring to the company if the status is maintained and the value he or she could bring if he or she is well taken care of.

 One of the best ways to increase the usefulness of strategic analyses is to perform “Understanding/Profit link Study”.
 This process establishes emphatically links between the primary intangible qualitative measures of customer understanding (e.g. customer satisfaction, brand perception/strength and customer loyalty) with the critical business outcomes or quantitative data (e.g. market share, profitability or lifetime customer value).

 Analytical and forecasting techniques are parts and parcel of analytical CRM.
 It helps an organisation to determine.
 Customer revenue and predict future receipts.
 You should know that before you can accurately predict this, you must understand customers’ profile and behaviours, and know how they will respond to some marketing and supply strategies such as cross-selling, up-selling, retention among others.

 Data mining allows assessment of different, predictive models and the subsequent selection of the best fit.

 - Predictive Modeling: Predictive modelling is a system that aids an entity in prediction what one of their users will do next.
 Multiple actions by the user are considered in determining the identical outcome.

-- Event Monitoring: triggers information or action based recognition of specific patterns of data within or among application systems.
+- Event Monitoring: triggers the information or action based recognition of specific patterns of data within or among application systems.
 Data mining can be used to identify the pattern of interest for each event.
 This can be as a result of customer behaviour or other processes.

 In monitoring events, the Organisation’s can activate automated e-mails or submission of actions on the event to a customer service centre.
 It is very useful in selling and retention services of the organisation.